Maud Ballington Booth

 Maud Elizabeth Charlesworth (September 13, 1865 – August 26, 1948) later changed her name to Maud Ballington Booth, was a Salvation Army leader and co-founder of the Volunteers of America.

-Biography
+Early life and education

-She was born in Limpsfield, near Oxted, Surrey, England, the daughter of the local Anglican rector.
+Maude Charlesworth was born in Limpsfield, near Oxted, Surrey, England, the daughter of Rev. Samuel Charlesworth, an Anglican rector.
 One of three girls, she was a sister to bestselling romance novelist, Florence L. Barclay.
-When she was four, her father, Rev. Samuel Charlesworth, moved his family to Limehouse in London.
+When she was four, her father moved his family to Limehouse in London.
 The work of both her parents there in social issues led to Maud’s interest for social welfare and social service.

+Career

-In 1882, she became a companion of Miss Catherine Booth in organizing a branch of the Salvation Army in Paris.
+In 1882, Charlesworth became a companion of Miss Catherine Booth in organizing a branch of the Salvation Army in Paris.
 In 1883, they went to Geneva, Switzerland, where they were both expelled after aggressive police interrogation.
 She stayed with the Booth family and worked in the London slums and elsewhere until her marriage to the second son of the founder of the Salvation Army, Ballington Booth in 1886, against her father's wishes.
+They had two children, Theodora and Charles.